johanzi/RNA-seq_pipeline/README.md

 ist_uva_2	ist	uva
 ```

-This experiment contains 3 biological replicates for 2 tissues (ist and husk) and 2 locations (uva and mpi).
+This experiment contains 3 biological replicates for 2 tissues (ist and husk) and 2 locations (uva and mpi) for a total of 12 samples.

 Merge the files with the bash script [merge_counts.sh](merge_counts.sh).
 The script assumes that the different read count files contain the same number of rows and same genes at the same row across files.